 Afternoon & Evening Volcano Hiking Tour

-Our Afternoon and Evening Active Volcano tours from Reykjavík Iceland take you directly to the brand-new eruption site at Litla Hrutur.
-Pass by the previous eruption sites of Fagradalsfjall and Meradalir in Geldingalur Valley and witness the vast scale of the changes these eruptions have made to the landscape.
+Our Afternoon and Evening Active Volcano tours from Reykjavík Iceland take you to recent eruption sites of Fagradalsfjall and Meradalir in Geldingalur Valley.
+You will witness the vast scale of the changes these eruptions have made to the landscape.

 The 2021 eruption lasted many months while the 2022 and 2023 eruptions petered out after several weeks.
 The area is still very active and fascinating, being the place for 3 eruptions within 3 years!